 * Pre-employment medical testing which includes: AZ POST Physical, Respirator Physical, Hep A Vaccine/Titer, Hep B Vaccine/Titer, Non-NIDA Drug Test

-The Police Officer Recruit position at the City of Tucson's Police Department trains at the Police Academy as a new police recruit to learn the skills and functions of the job of Police Officer, under the guidance of experienced police staff.
+The Police Officer Recruit position at the City of Tucson's Police Department trains at the Police Academy as a new police recruit to learn the skills and functions of a Police Officer, under the guidance of experienced police personnel.

 Work is performed under the supervision of the Police Sergeant.
 This position does not supervise.